Asamushi Sencha Benefuuki (30g)

 • Benefuuki is the result of the cross-breeding between Makura CD86 and Benihomare.
 Makura CD86 originates from India's most famous tea region Darjeeling, endowing the new Benefuuki with a uniquely vibrant aroma.
 Benihomare, also of Indian origin contributes vigor and robustness to the new cultivar.

 • As the ideal growing environment is nurtured by wise farming practices the tea plants thrive without needing any synthetic fertilizers and pesticides.
 Under these auspicious conditions, Benefuuki proves to be both disease and cold resistant, and is a prolific producer.
-It is a cultivar full of vigor that yields leaves of exceptional flavor.

 Processing Notes: